joydeep100/DataStructuresAndAlgo/Algorithms/Patterns/two_pointers_pattern/notes.rst

-This pattern assumes data is sorted, if not do it. else this wont work
+- For some problems it is vital that data is sorted!